multani/gcp-changelog/content/alloydb-for-postgresql/index.md

 ### Feature

 You can now perform [time-series forecasting](https://docs.cloud.google.com/alloydb/docs/ai/perform-time-series-forecasting) in AlloyDB to predict future trends based on your historical data.
 This feature supports various forecasting models, including TimesFM, and is available in [Preview](https://cloud.google.com/products#product-launch-stages).
-Note that this gated preview has no upgrade path.

 ---
 ## 2025-10-06